HomeMy WebLinkAbout1993-06-BOS-min SELECTMEN'S MEETING

 payment of the refunded bonds

-IN OF ACTING POLICE C IEF CHRIS CASEY
+INTRODUCTION OF ACTING POLICE CHIEF CHRIS CASEY

-Mr. white introduced Lieutenant Chris Casey, who he has
+Mr. White introduced Lieutenant Chris Casey, who he has

-appointed Acting Police Chief, effective July 1, 1993, for the
+appointed Acting Police Chief, effective July 1 , 1993 , for the

 interim period until a new Chief has been appointed to fill Chief

-Paul Furdon's position.
-Mr, white briefly reviewed Acting Chief
+Paul Furdon' s position.
+Mr. White briefly reviewed Acting Chief

-Casey's qualifications, including his academic and employment
+Casey' s qualifications, including his academic and employment

-Minutes for the Meeting of June 14, 1993 2
+Minutes for the Meeting of June 14 , 1993 2

 Acting Chief Casey introduced his wife, Donna, and son, Mark,